7 Characteristics of Great Professional Development

 It’s also important to recognize that significant shifts in practice take substantial time and work.
 So while your teachers engaging in something like a project-based learning workshop can be a great start it’s not likely to make the impact you’re seeking without sustained follow-up.
 Teachers need to know that the work they are doing in any given PD will be relevant down the line and the cynical ones will opt-out until they feel comfortable that this will indeed be the case.

-7. Teachers prefer PD that recognizes they are professionals with valuable insights.
+7. Teachers prefer PD which recognizes they are professionals with valuable insights.

 In my experience leading professional development, I have come across very few teachers who weren’t passionate about their craft and were elated when given the opportunity for professional dialogue.
 When we engage teachers in peer critique of their units and lessons in our workshops they light up with the joy of collaborating in meaningful ways.
 The administration doesn’t have to relinquish control to do this.
 In fact, just like in the classroom, that control is illusory and the real gold is in flattening the hierarchy and engaging alongside teachers asking beautiful questions to help guide the work toward your collective vision.